Aljgutier/react_flask/README.md

 **Managing the Images and Containers**

-When you make changes to the server.api file, you will want to update the Docker build.
+When you make changes to the server.py file (or any file affecting the build) you will want to update the Docker build.
 In addition, to the Docker commands mentioned above, below are a few tips for managing the Docker images and containers, including listing and removing containers and images.

 List Docker containers and images from which they are created.